louisbloom/telnet-gui/libtelnet-lisp/LANGUAGE_REFERENCE.md

 # Telnet Lisp Language Reference

-A complete reference for the Telnet Lisp language, covering data types, special forms, built-in functions, and usage examples.
+A reference for the Telnet Lisp language, covering data types, special forms, built-in functions, and usage examples.

 ## Table of Contents